klkode/cthulhu-character-vault/README.md

 - As a user, I want to be able to create an account to make character sheets
 - As a user, I want to be able to login to my account to view my character sheets and make new ones
 - As a logged in user, I want to be able to create a new character sheet for the Call of Cthulhu 7e TTRPG
-- As a logged in user, I want to be able to see my character vault and its display a list of all the characters I have made to date
+- As a logged in user, I want to be able to see my character vault and its list of all the characters I have made to date
 - As a logged in user, I want to be able to see the details of a character in my vault
 - As a logged in user, I want to be able to update the details of my character sheets
-- As a logged in user, I want to be able to delete my character sheets that I no longer want to keep
+- As a logged in user, I want to be able to delete a character sheet that I no longer want to keep

 ## Implementation